franpog859/darwinLogs/README.md

 # DarwinLogs

-DarwinLogs is a simple population evolution simulator.
+**WIP** - DarwinLogs is a simple population evolution simulator.
 A given start population goes through a number of generations.
 After all changes it returns statistics of all generations.
 This is a second version of [Project Darwin](https://github.com/franpog859/darwin).

 User provides environment and population in JSON files.
 After all program returns information also in JSON file.
 It is important for further web layer implementation.